 A Recipe or Three

-Fancy trying the other items I mentioned?
-Here are a few I found that sounded good.
-(I just love a good excuse for a browse.)
+Fancy trying the other options I mentioned?
+Here are a few recipes:

-The Spruce tells you how to sugar coat violets (candied) for decoration
+The Spruce tells you how to Sugar Coat Violets (candied violets) for decoration

 Don’t confuse Wild Violets with African Violets.
 They are not the same thing.
 Wild Violets are the edible ones, African Violets are not.
 Normally African Violets are grown, rather than popping up wild.
 There are many ways to recognise the difference.
 For one, they look quite different.
 The African violet is not as delicate and the flowers are generally bunched together.
 Dave’s Garden gives a good synopsis and pictures if you would like to see.